AJTushar7/agent-ui/replit.md

 - **Backend API**: Connects to a backend API at localhost:8000 (configurable via environment)

 ## Recent Changes (2025-09-29)
+- Successfully imported GitHub project into Replit environment
+- Installed all Angular dependencies and resolved LSP diagnostics
 - Configured Angular for Replit environment with proper host settings
 - Set up development server on port 5000 with allowedHosts: "all" for proxy compatibility
-- Added environment configuration for API URL management
+- Verified frontend is working correctly with login page display
-- Configured production deployment with build process
+- Configured autoscale deployment with production build process
-- Set up workflow for development server
+- Angular CLI and workflow are running successfully

 ## User Preferences
 - Uses Angular Material for consistent UI components